bcgov/AzureFilesPoC/OneTimeActivities/README.md

 ## Quick Start: Onboarding Steps

-The onboarding process is automated and modularized into 5 robust, idempotent scripts for both Unix/macOS (Bash) and Windows (PowerShell).
-Each script updates the shared `.env/azure-credentials.json` file incrementally and safely.
+The onboarding process is automated and modularized into 6 robust, idempotent scripts for both Unix/macOS (Bash) and Windows (PowerShell).
+Each script updates the shared `.env/azure-credentials.json` file incrementally and safely (except for resource group tags, which are set in Azure only).

 **Run each script in order, verifying each step before proceeding:**